cailmdaley/AU_Mic/notes/aumic_notes.md

 ------------------------------------------------------------

 ### To Do
--   Boccaletti plots
-    -   also, use all three dates!
--   do imfit without flare time
--   just show combined image
--   check preweighted uvf
 -   clean down to data rms, not model
 -   for band9:
     -   split out by date to check for flares